jonpitts/transformer/README.md

   * The admin user may create logins and assign admin designations.
   * The service allows multiple users to be logged in with each users own working space.
   * All temp space is cleared upon service exit.
+  * A hash of mods tag associations are definable per user and saved to the database.
     * User may reset tags to get new tag definitions and reset default associations

   * sample template file
     * a good starting point